imablanco/Parallax/README.md

         parallaxView.setParallaxMovementDistance(dstanceInPixels)
 ```

-+Last, but not least, you can change the behavior of the first layer from the user perspective.
++ Last, but not least, you can change the behavior of the first layer from the user perspective.
 By default, last layer added will no apply any parallax effect, but you can change this behavior:

 ```xml